top of page

 Keturah (Ket) has worked at CEAACC since 2018.
 She has a background in cognitive behavioural therapy (CBT), person-centred therapy and psychodynamic therapy, with an emphasis on psychodynamic approaches in therapy.
 She has experience in working with people in mental health crisis through working with the charity ‘LifeCraft’ in Cambridge.

-Ket is a member of the British Association of Counsellors and Psychotherapists and adheres to the BACP code of ethics.
+Ket is a qualified Level 4 Integrative Counsellor, and member of the British Association of Counsellors and Psychotherapists.
+Ket adheres to the BACP code of ethics, and received her BACP accreditation in 2025.

 Isla Wicker